 1/4 cup vegan parmesan cheese to serve (optional)

 Cut your tofu into your preferred meaty pieces.
 Thin slices or thick.
 Whatever you like.

 Pour the soy sauce and liquid smoke into a bowl.
 Add a dash of water.
 Soak the tofu slices in the marinade for approximately 20 minutes, tossing occasionally.

 In a small food processor, blend all of the tofu egg sauce ingredients together until smooth.
 Set aside.

 Drain the tofu pieces from the marinade.

-Cook the spaghetti in a large saucepan of salted boiling water for 8 minutes or until al dente, reserving 1 ladle (or 1 cup) of cooking water.
+Cook the spaghetti in a large saucepan of salted boiling water for 8 minutes or until al dente, reserving at least 1 ladle (or 1 cup) of cooking water.
 Strain the pasta and transfer to the frypan you cooked the tofu bacon in.
-Stir the tofu egg sauce through the spaghetti until each strand is coated, add the pasta water and stir.
-This should create a creamy consistency.
-Fold through the bacon.
-Reserve some bacon pieces for garnish.
+Stir the 'egg' sauce through the spaghetti until each strand is coated, add the pasta water and stir.
+Add an extra dash of turmeric if you want a more golden egg hue.